Tharun-Ninja/d4rkc0deCTF-2022/writeUps/forensics/forensics.md

 ![photo.png](./images/photu.png)

 ##### WorkFlow
-Since the Challenge description talks about the data, we will try to first
+Since the Challenge description talks about the data, we will try to cat the image first
 ```
 cat photu.png
 ```
 Lots of non-readable texts are returned.
-The flag might be hidden in this so we can use the **grep** command to match a particular string Since we know that the ctf flag starts with **d4rkc0de** we can match this string.
+The flag might be hidden in this so we can use the `grep` command to match a particular string Since we know that the ctf flag starts with `d4rkc0de` we can match this string.
+Note: `grep`: searches for the pattern specified by the Pattern parameter and writes each matching line to standard output.
 ```
 cat photu.png | grep "d4rkc0de"
 ```